chrisaberson/BetterReg/JOSS/paper.md

 $R^2$ [@menard_logistic_2010].

-Squared semipartial correlations $sr^2$ provide a measure of uniquely explained variances that is on the same scale as $R^2$ values.
+Squared semipartial correlations $sr^2$ provide a measure of uniquely explained variances that is on the same scale as $R^2$ values. $R^2 change$ values quantify how much a set of predictors improves prediction.
+Comparisons of both dependent and independent regression coefficients provide a significance test addressing whether one coefficient is stronger than another.
 Tolerance values address multicollinearity by addressing variance unexplained in a predictor.
 Mahalanabis Distances are a popular measure of multivariate outliers presented on an $\chi^2$ scale.
 The Likelihood Ratio $\chi^2$ provides a significance test that is more stable than the commonly presented Wald Test for logistic regression.
-The Likelihood Ratio $\chi^2$ is the most widely recommended Pseudo
-$R^2$ statistic for logistic. `BetterReg` is available on CRAN.
+The Likelihood Ratio $\chi^2$ is the most widely recommended Pseudo $R^2$ statistic for logistic. `BetterReg` is available on CRAN and GitHub (for developmental versions).

 # Statement of Need

 The statistics provided in this package are not part of base R [@R_core_team] or popular packages such `car`[@fox_r_2019].
-To fill these gaps, I developed `BetterReg` to provide these values.
+To fill these gaps, I developed `BetterReg`.

 # Useage

-`BetterReg` functions require existing regression models (either OLS or Logistic for most statistics), dataset names (for some approaches), number of predictors (some functions), and desired amount of output (`Mahal` function).
-That package includes two dataset `testreg` and `testlog` to allow for tests of examples within the package.
+`BetterReg` functions require existing regression models (either OLS or Logistic for most statistics), dataset (for some approaches), number of predictors (some functions), and desired amount of output (`Mahal` function).

 ## `part` function for squared semipartial correlations